open-mmlab/mmsegmentation/projects/medical/2d_image/x_ray/jsrt/README.md

 ## Description

-This project support **`Japanese Society of Radiological Technology Dataset (JSRT) `**, and the dataset used in this project can be downloaded from [here](http://db.jsrt.or.jp/eng.php).
+This project supports **`Japanese Society of Radiological Technology Dataset (JSRT) `**, which can be downloaded from [here](http://db.jsrt.or.jp/eng.php).

 ### Dataset Overview

 The chest X-ray image is recorded in png file form, with 199 cases for training and 48 cases for test.
-The label image is a binary image of the lung field area.
+The label image is multi-labeled image of the lung field area.
 The definition and determination of the lung field regions in the label data are not medically supervised, so there is no medical basis for them.

 ### Information Statistics